Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 - (optionally) a name (identifier)
 - some memory-related properties (address, size, alignment, storage duration) that won't be interesting for now

+Note that most of these are purely an abstraction on which the programming language is built.
+Hardware only performs computations, read and write operations and doesn't know about types - it only sees data as different memory cells, each being one byte.

-Name is optional because:
+The name is optional because:

 - In some cases temporary (unnamed) objects may be created as a part of evaluation of expressions - e.g. in :cch:`2 * 3 + 4$$$num * num + num` an unnamed integer object with value :cch:`6` may temporarily appear in memory.
-- In some cases objects can be referred using indirect mechanisms such as pointers and references.
+- In some cases objects can be referred using indirect mechanisms such as *pointers* and *references*.
 This is especially true for any data that has variable size (e.g. an array).

 Don't think that an *object* (some data in memory with certain properties) means the same as a *variable* (named modifiable entity in code):